-Sterlite Technologies Limited is planning for huge investment in India as part of the Digital India program, which has got a boost from the current central government in India.
+Sterlite Technologies Limited is planning for a huge investment in India as part of the Digital India program, which has got a boost from the current central government in India.
 Sterlite has announced plans worth 3.13 to 3.9 billion US dollar investments.
 Sterlite is also looking for partnerships similar to the one it has signed with Ericsson to build smart cities in India.

-Sterlite technologies is one of the leading suppliers of optical fibers and cables worldwide while ranking at the top of fiber optic product manufacturers in India.
+Sterlite Technologies is one of the leading suppliers of optical fibers and cables worldwide while ranking at the top of fiber optic product manufacturers in India.
 Sterlite started its optical fiber cable manufacturing from a manufacturing location in Aurangabad in Maharashtra State in 1992.
 Commercial production of optical fiber cables in this division started in 1993 and there was no looking back for the company as it diversified its production to optical fibers and optical preforms.

 As part of BharatNet’s National Optical Fibre Network (NOFN), the company is providing its products in laying optical fiber cables and intends to maintain and manage the network for 10 years The company makes these fibers at a facility in Aurangabad and another facility in China.
 From China, it supplies to the country and global markets, while Aurangabad supplies for Indian consumption.
-Sterlite claims to have 11-12 per cent of the global capacity.
-Sterlite is also engaged in making fiber optic network for defence forces in J&K.
+Sterlite claims to have 11-12 percent of the global capacity.
+Sterlite is also engaged in making fiber optic network for defense forces in J&K.

 Sterlite had expanded the Aurangabad manufacturing facility from 12 million fiber kilometers to about 25 million fiber kilometers in the last three years.
 Current optical fiber demand in India is estimated at around 16 million fiber kilometers in the installed cables.

-Recently, Sterlite Technologies signed an agreement with Ericsson to work together in driving Smart Sustainable City initiatives in India in line with Government’s vision of Digital India.
+Recently, Sterlite Technologies signed an agreement with Ericsson to work together in driving Smart Sustainable City initiatives in India in line with the Government’s vision of Digital India.

 Supported by recent deregulation and liberalization of telecommunications laws and policies, India is emerging as one of the fastest growing telecom markets in the world.
 Total telephone subscribership base exceeded 900 million in 2011 that corresponds to an overall teledensity of roughly 75%.
-Urban teledensity now exceeds 100% and rural teledensity is steadily growing and government is focusing on the spread of broadband services.
+Urban teledensity now exceeds 100% and rural teledensity is steadily growing and the government is focusing on the spread of broadband services.